A simple Tabletop game of space exploration

 If the ship only has one die left, it becomes CRIPPLED.
 Crippled

-ships may only spend 1 action per turn, and may only move, repair, or board.
+ships may only spend 1 action per turn, and may only move, repair

 No one may attack a crippled ship, and crippled ships cannot reveal